splunk/rba/docs/searches/limit_score_stacking.md

 ```

 !!! note
-    To cap the risk score contribution of a single source by 3x the highest score from that source.
      You may want to limit this to particular sources, but this is extra handy for noisy sources like EDR, DLP, or IDS.

     Thanks David Dorsey!